 5. Side hustle

 You can supplement your income by freelancing or teaching.
-Freelancing options are opening up in areas of IT, content, advertising, e-commerce as well as financial services.
+Freelancing options are opening up in areas of IT, content, advertising, e-commerce as well as.
 You might not earn enough, but then you can pick more projects.

 6. Brace up